Belchy06/ThanOS/README.md

 To this minimal build, we've added our own container that will provide the functionality needed for applications that generate visual and audio outputs to run successfully:

-### thanos-docker
+### Stark

-The `thanos-docker` container builds upon the upstream `dind` (docker-in-docker) container and adds the additional functionality to run an X11 server.
-The X11 socket can then be bind mounted into any other container that produces a graphical output
+The `stark` container builds upon the upstream `dind` (docker-in-docker) container and adds the additional functionality to run an X11 and ALSA server.
+An application that produces an audio visual output such as Firefox can then be run

 ## Building ThanOS